 4. Go back in time at Intramuros and Escolta.

 Then cross the Pasig River using the Jones Bridge to go to Escolta.
-This street offers the finest examples of architecture from the American colonial period, such as Capitol Theater, Regina Building, and First United Building.
-It is bounded by Muelle dela Industria, where the landmark El Hogar and the Juan Luna eServices buildings can be found.
+This street offers the finest examples of architecture from the American colonial period, such as the Capitol Theater, Regina Building, and First United Building.
+It is bounded by Muelle Dela Industria, where the landmark El Hogar and the Juan Luna eServices buildings can be found.

 5. Chow down in Binondo.

 There’s no better thing to do in one of the world’s oldest Chinatowns than eat.
 Must-try restaurants in Binondo include Serenity, Wai Ying, and New Toho, which is the oldest continuously operating restaurant in Manila.
 For dessert, don’t forget to buy hopia (a pastry with different fillings) from Polland, Ho-Land, or Eng Bee Tin.

 Even getting from one place to another in Manila is an adventure if you choose to ride a jeepney.
 These vehicles, which were based on the American jitneys from World War II, is arguably the most popular form of transport in the metro.